 23 June: El Colacho (Baby Jumping) Festival, Castrillo de Murcia, near Burgos

 The Spanish El Colacho festival sees townspeople dress up in colorful costumes.
 They form a queue to leap over a mattress laden with babies born during the previous year.
 The ceremony rids the babies of evil spirits and guards against illness.
-This is one of the Corpus Christi festivals held all over Spain on the first Sunday after Corpus Christi.
+This is one of the Corpus Christi festivals in Spain on the first Sunday after Corpus Christi.

 23 June: Night of San Juan, Valencia region

 In this San Juan festival, you won’t see costumes or religious parades but a pagan celebration of the Summer Equinox.
 It’s the one night of the year that locals can light bonfires on the beach, barbecue, and drink.
 Later on, everyone jumps over the fires and waves to make a wish.
 You need to bring your own wood, food, and drinks, and celebrations last until sunrise.
 Valencia and Alicante have the biggest congregations of local partners, with celebrations in Alicante lasting several days and culminating in huge papier-mâché figures being burnt.

 There are celebrations all over Spain to mark the Spanish wine harvest.
 One of the best is in Haro in La Rioja region.
 La Batalla de Vino, or the Wine Fight, starts with a huge street party on the eve of 29 June.
 The next day, the locals climb up a nearby mountain and drench each other with rioja using sprays, buckets, water pistols, or whatever they can lay their hands on.
 The battle then moves down the mountain and into the town where dancing and general merrymaking continues, all accompanied by the quaffing of lots and lots of vino tinto.
 Wear old clothes!